openfaas/workshop/lab1.md

 This should offset the impact on the workshop WiFi of multiple attendees trying to pull the images at the same time.

 ### Setup a single-node cluster
 If you're taking part in a workshop event then the organiser will probably ask you to use Docker Swarm because it's much easier to set up in a short period of time.
-There are [deployment guides for both Swarm and Kubernetes in the documentation](https://github.com/openfaas/faas/tree/master/guide).

 In order to set up OpenFaaS with Docker Swarm, go to [Lab 1a](./lab1a.md)